 I loved hiding in the woods.

 Humans rarely visited.
 Our fam raised chickens, goats, cats, a gecko, and a dog.
-I kicked a snake by accident when walking beside our pool.
+I kicked a snake by accident walking beside our pool.
 A thunder storm flooded our living room.
-A tornado snapped and relocated pine trees on our property.
+A tornado snapped and relocated pine trees across our property.

 Arkansas’ setting delivered adventure, trials, and tribulations.

 But after three years, my wife and I chose to repurpose our lives.
 So in 2021, we returned to California for new careers and to be near immediate family.

 Setting plays a key role in every story.

 Because environment influences and affects the choices and actions of both fictional characters and real people moving across your overarching plotline.

 : the time, place, and circumstances in which something occurs or develops

 Setting is the backdrop that your story takes place.

 - i.e. Geography, time, weather, mood, social & cultural conditions, etc.